seroanalytics/serosolver/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

+NOTE 03/04/2023: I have merged the `published` branch back into the master branch, but have had to revert some commits which has created some git issues.
+I would recommend that you re-clone the `serosolver` repository if you are using a local version.

 `serosolver` is a modelling and inference package that uses a dynamic model to infer antibody dynamics and infection histories from cross-sectional or longitudinal serological data.
 The model infers individual-level infection histories, historical attack rates, and patterns of antibody dynamics by accounting for cross-reactive antibody responses and measurement error.

 Installation